Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

     def _process_row_selection(self, row):
         word and location = unpack the row tuple for each letter in word:
-            if self.location_colors[grid location] not empty and letter does not match the most recent letter in the list: self.solution_is_valid = False
+            if self.location_colors[grid location] not empty and letter is inappropriate: self.solution_is_valid = False

             self.location_colors[grid_location].append(letter)